jayshribajad/task-management-system/README.md

 Create a RESTful API for a task management system.
-The API should support the following functionalities:
+The API should support the following function- alities:
 • User Registration and Authentication
 • CRUD operations for tasks (Create, Read, Update, Delete)
 • Task assignment to users